Christmas festivities in Mexico are not just a one-day wonder but extend over several weeks, and are already well underway!

 Unlike in many other countries, the custom of gift-giving at this time of year was not tied to Christmas Day but to Three Kings Day (6 January), a custom that has changed rapidly with rampant advertising and commercialization of the holiday season:

 Still looking for a Mexican-themed Christmas gift?
-Try any of these books (Kindle or soft cover) by Geo-Mexico co-author Tony Burton, available on all Amazon sites – Books on Mexico or this romance-adventure novel by Jan Dunlap, set in 1970s Mexico – Dilemma.
+Try any of these books (Kindle or soft cover) by Geo-Mexico co-author Tony Burton, available on all Amazon sites – Books on Mexico; this romance-adventure novel by Jan Dunlap, set in 1970s’ Mexico – Dilemma; or this beautifully-written memoir of a childhood in Mexico (Mexico City and Lake Chapala) – According to Soledad – by Katie Goodridge Ingram.
+For an inspiring and heart-warming non-fiction work, try Gwen Burton’s New Worlds for the Deaf, which recounts the history of a pioneering school for the deaf in Jocotepec, Jalisco.

 Mexico has had numerous unusual public Christmas trees in recent years, including: